This article was last updated on April 20, 2020.

 - Validated by AAMI: The Association for the Advancement of Medical Instrumentation (AAMI) regularly reviews blood pressure measuring devices.
 They publish which devices pass their test, how the device should be used, and if they are recommended or not.

-Can I buy a blood pressure monitor with my HSA or FSA?
+Buy a blood pressure monitor with your HSA or FSA

 If you put money into a health savings account (HSA) or flexible spending account (FSA), you can use that money to purchase a home blood pressure monitor.
 They're considered eligible expenses for both HSAs and FSAs External Site.